yaronski/payoutor/README.md

 ## Overview

-`payoutor.sh` is a Bash script designed to automate the calculation of GLMR and MOVR token Treasury payouts based on a specified USD amount.
+`payoutor.sh` is a Bash script designed to help members of the Moonbeam Treasury Council by automating the calculation of GLMR and MOVR token Treasury payouts based on a specified USD amount.
 It fetches recent block numbers and the 30-day EMA (Exponential Moving Average) price for each token from Subscan, ensuring accurate payout calculations for the Moonbeam and Moonriver networks.

 ## Features